Table of Contents 💡

 The length of your case study presentation depends on the structure of the interview.
 In almost all cases, that’s up to the hiring company.
 It is common for an interview to take between 30 and 60 minutes.

 However, your UX case study presentation can be shorter than that.
-Those 30 or 60 minutes include the introduction, asking questions, and discussing the next steps as well.
-That leaves between 5 to 15 minutes for the actual case study presentation.
+Those 30 or 60 minutes will likely include the introduction, asking questions, and discussing the next steps.
+That leaves between 15 and 30 minutes for the actual case study presentation.

 How many slides are in a UX case study presentation?